naraengk/MatchMind26/README.md

 **Tried but left out, because they didn't help on the test set:**

-- **Probability calibration and a Poisson score-model blend** — they lowered the 2024 validation loss but made the 2025–2026 test numbers slightly worse, a classic sign of overfitting the validation data.
+- **Probability calibration and a Poisson score-model blend**, they lowered the 2024 validation loss but made the 2025–2026 test numbers slightly worse, a classic sign of overfitting the validation data.
 The model was already well-calibrated, so there was little to fix.
-- **A small hyperparameter search** — it picked deeper trees that looked better on validation but generalized worse on the test set, so the original shallow, well-regularized settings won.
+- **A small hyperparameter search**, it picked deeper trees that looked better on validation but generalized worse on the test set, so the original shallow, well-regularized settings won.

 The takeaway: for international football, around 57% accuracy with a log loss near 0.83 is close to the realistic ceiling.
 Even bookmakers land in a similar range, so I would rather report honest numbers than overfit them.